PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/Android.md

 ```

-*5.* After adding the line, hover your mouse over it and hit *Alt+Enter* on your keyboard to automatically add the necessary code to make this work.
+*5.* After adding the line, hover your mouse over it and press *Alt+Enter* on your keyboard to automatically add the necessary code to make this work.
 That will ensure that the API is ready to be used.

 Now to initialise the GS module and connect our frontend to our backend!

 *6.* In any of your activity's Java code OnCreate function place the following: